-Pure red cell aplasia (PRCA) and severe anemia, with or without other cytopenias, have been associated with the development of neutralizing antibodies to erythropoietin in patients treated with ESAs.
-PRCA occurred predominantly in patients with CRF receiving an ESA by SC administration.
-PRCA was not observed in clinical studies of Mircera (methoxy polyethylene glycol-epoetin beta) .
+Cases of PRCA and of severe anemia, with or without other cytopenias that arise following the development of neutralizing antibodies to erythropoietin have been reported in the postmarketing setting in patients treated with Mircera.
+This has been reported predominantly in patients with CKD receiving ESAs by SC administration.
+PRCA was not observed in clinical studies of Mircera.

 Patient Counseling Information

-- Avoid the reuse of needles, syringes, or unused portions of the Mircera (methoxy polyethylene glycol-epoetin beta) vials or prefilled syringes and to properly dispose of these items Always keep a puncture-proof disposal container available for the disposal of used syringes and needles
+- Avoid the reuse of needles, syringes, or unused portions of the Mircera single-dose prefilled syringes and to properly dispose of these items Always keep a puncture-proof disposal container available for the disposal of used syringes and needles

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Use In Specific Populations

 Clinical studies of Mircera did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

-Last reviewed on RxList: 12/20/2007
+Last reviewed on RxList: 5/9/2016